Azure/azure-iot-sdk-node/device/samples/readme.md

 In order to run the device samples you will first need the following prerequisites:

 - The latest or LTS version of Node.js on your device.
 (Check out [Nodejs.org](https://nodejs.org/) for more info)
-- An Azure IoT Hub instance. [(Link if you don't.)][https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal]
+- An Azure IoT Hub instance ([Link if you don't](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal))
-- A device identity for your device. [(Link if you don't.)][https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub]
+- A device identity for your device ([Link if you don't](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub))
 - Clone this repo to your local machine

 **2) Install dependencies**